ViscousTests/website/content/docs/recent-interests.md

  - Send long term black 5.12+ project at the IMA crags
  - Started going out climbing at the exits again, feeling strong!
  - Started running to/from work, way better than I expected.
- - Started working on neuroscience research project https://github.com/kovasap/nightly-nwb
+ - Started working in neuroscience research project https://github.com/kovasap/nightly-nwb
  - Started working on new drafting game idea https://github.com/kovasap/draft-concept
  - Got back into R6: siege a bit